Answers to some Frequently Asked Questions

 What are the payment options?

-We prefer you pay by bank transfer but you can also pay directly by credit card via the site.
-It is possible to pay in instalments.
+We prefer you pay by bank transfer (via iDEAL within the Netherlands) but you can also pay by credit card.
+It is possible to pay in two instalments.
 Contact us for details.

 What is your refund policy?

 No matter how early you register, if something changes and you can’t join the course, you can let us know at least 72 hours before the first class (so we can offer your spot to someone else) and we’ll give you a complete refund.
 If you decide to drop out after the first class, let us know within 24 hours, and you only pay for the first class—we'll refund the rest.
 You can find the full details of our generous refund policy in our terms.